-• all US legal entities and and their foreign branches (including their employees wherever located and regardless of nationality);

-- all US citizens and US lawful permanent residents (i.e., so-called "Green Card" holders), wherever located or employed; and - any individual or entity located in the United States (regardless of nationality or duration of time in the United States).
+- all US companies and their foreign branches (including their employees wherever located and regardless of nationality); - all US citizens and US lawful permanent residents (i.e., green card holders), wherever located (i.e., even when employed or located outside the United States and working for non-US companies); and - anyone (including non-US nationals) physically present in the United States (regardless of the duration of their time in the United States).

-Note that the OFAC sanctions programs against Cuba and Iran are broader, in that they apply to "US persons" as well as to foreign-incorporated entities that are "owned or controlled" by a US person (i.e., foreign subsidiaries of US corporations).
+Note that the OFAC sanctions programs against Cuba and Iran are broader, in that they apply to the US persons identified above as well as to foreign-incorporated entities that are "owned or controlled" by a US person (i.e., foreign subsidiaries of US corporations).